sbslee/pypgx/docs/cli.rst

-                           Estimate haplotype phase of observed variants with the Beagle program. filter-samples      Filter Archive file for specified samples. import-read-depth   Import read depth data for the target gene. import-variants     Import variant data for the target gene. plot-bam-copy-number
+                           Estimate haplotype phase of observed variants with the Beagle program. filter-samples      Filter Archive file for specified samples. import-read-depth   Import read depth data for the target gene. import-variants     Import variant (SNV/indel) data for the target gene plot-bam-copy-number
                            Plot copy number profile from CovFrame[CopyNumber].
        plot-bam-read-depth